 With the company’s founding in 1718, Vienna became the site of Europe’s second-oldest porcelain manufacturer.
-The first was Meissen (in what is now Germany) and it took a few questionable business practices for Du Paquier to get hold of their manufacturing secrets.
+Apparently, Du Paquier used a few questionable business practices to get hold of the production secrets from the oldest (Meissen).

 In 1744, the company morphed into the state-controlled Imperial Porcelain Manufactory under the aegis of Empress Maria Theresa but closed in 1864.
 The legitimate successor to this legacy is the Wiener Porzellanmanufaktur Augarten, today’s company, founded in 1923.

-Augarten’s premises include a broad and fully-refurbished tract that dates back to the early 18th century.
+Augarten’s manufacturing premises include a broad and fully-refurbished tract that dates back to the early 18th century.
 This is all that remains of an older palace destroyed during an Ottoman invasion.
-The tract houses the Augarten porcelain museum, with its shop and restaurant.
+And this historical tract houses the Augarten porcelain museum, with its shop and restaurant.

 What’s inside the museum?

 To be honest, I wasn’t entirely sure just how interesting a porcelain museum was going to be, especially if (like me) you don’t have a particular interest in that branch of human endeavour.
-But I was pleasantly surprised.
+But I got a pleasant surprise.

-First off, if you do visit, pay extra for a guided tour of the “factory”, which takes you behind the scenes.
-We’re not talking big machines, conveyor belts, and bespectacled gentlemen in white coats – every piece of Augarten porcelain is handmade by ceramic artists.
+First off, if you do visit, see if you can get on a guided tour of the “factory”, which takes you behind the scenes of the manufacturing area.
+We’re not talking big machines, conveyor belts, and bespectacled gentlemen in white coats.
+At Augarten, ceramic artists make every piece of porcelain by hand.

-I toured during the Vienna Open House event, and it was a delight to witness the staff at work, explaining how each piece takes three months to complete, with one artist responsible for that piece throughout the production process.
+I toured during the Vienna Open House event, and it was a true delight to witness the staff at work.
+They explained how each piece takes three months to complete, with one artist responsible for that piece throughout the production process.

-The tour gives you a new appreciation for Augarten’s products and a bit more understanding for the price they charge.
+The tour gave me a new appreciation for Augarten’s products and a bit more understanding for the price they charge.
 It certainly felt like there is a strong appreciation for art and culture at the heart of the business.

-This feeling found an echo in the museum, too.
+This feeling finds its echo in the museum, too.

-You could grasp how the company straddles the interface between historical and contemporary influences…respecting the Baroque, Rococo or Neoclassical tradition of its predecessors while giving equal due to design innovation (as seen in the impact of the Wiener Werkstätte visual artist community active in Vienna when the company first started up).
+You soon understand how Augarten straddles the interface between historical and contemporary influences…respecting the Baroque, Rococo or Neoclassical tradition of its predecessors while giving equal due to design innovation (as seen in the impact of the Wiener Werkstätte visual artist community active in Vienna when the company first started up).

 Glass vitrines around the walls contained porcelain items that illustrated the points made in the information displays, allowing you to track how colours and forms reflected the prevailing zeitgeist.

 A handy free guide (available in English) also catalogued the contents of each vitrine.
-Highlights for me on my visit were:
+Highlights for me were:

 - The porcelain mice and a monkey on a tree from the 1930s